Cruising Around the World - Global Circumnavigations

 long voyages to other areas of the world, two of which are Africa and South

 America.
-Leave the UK and sail south west cross the Atlantic and celebrate the
+Leave the UK and sail southwest to cross the Atlantic and celebrate the

 ‘Crossing the Line’ ceremony prior to arriving at the eastern coast of South